/ South Elgin Work Accident Lawyer

 Breaking Down Workers’ Compensation in Illinois

-Beyond Workers’ Comp in South Elgin
+When Workers’ Compensation Isn’t Enough in South Elgin

 While workers’ compensation can handle many injuries, it often fails to provide complete recovery, especially if your injury leads to long-term disability or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the opportunity to file a third-party personal injury claim in addition to their workers’ comp benefits.